SOC 2

 What controls do we actually need to implement?

-This flexibility is powerful, but it can also be a source of confusion.
+This flexibility is powerful, but it can also be confusing.
 In this guide, we’ll explore the core areas where SOC 2 auditors typically expect to see strong and effective controls, and how implementing them helps your business mitigate risks, protect sensitive data, and build trust with customers.

 Understanding SOC 2 Control Expectations